akshaychavan7/learn-html/forms/README.md

 Ans: It specifies the type of HTTP request that we are trying to call on form submission.

 3. What is the purpose of the _name_ attribute in the _input_ tag?<br>
 Ans: The _name_ attribute works as an identifier for the input tag which is used for inputting name in the form.
+This is used to identify field value in our server.

 4. What is the purpose of the _type_ attrbute in the _input_ tag?<br>
 Ans: It specifies the type of the input.
 It can be a checkbox, a textbox, a password input, or a button.

 5. What is the purpose of the _label_ tag?<br>
 Ans: _label_ tag assigns a label for an input tag.
+It works as a hint to the user.

 6. What is the purpose of the _required_ attribute?<br>
 Ans: The _required_ attributes makes the input field as a mandatory field.